-The gen4 series of Integrated Display Modules are designed to accommodate most applications.
+The 9.0" series of PIXXI-44 Integrated Display Modules are designed to accommodate most applications.
 Some of the main features of the module are listed below.

 5.1.
 PIXXI-44 Processor

 The modules in this range are designed around the PIXXI-44 Graphics Controller from 4D-Labs.